apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

 of the pipeline, oustanding data to be processed, and the current load on the system.
 Larger bundles require fewer "round trips" to the SDK and batch processing, but in general, are processed serially by the runner, leading to higher latency for downstream results.
-Smaller bundles may incur per bundle overhead more frequently, but can yeild lower latency execution.
+Smaller bundles may incur per bundle overhead more frequently, but can yield lower latency execution.

 Runners must strike a balance, to avoid over splitting, where per bundle overhead dominates, or